-Foreign markets represented approximately 16% of our revenues in 2013, compared to 7% of our revenues in 2012.
+Foreign markets represented approximately 12% for the six months ended June 30, 2014 compared to 16% of our revenues in 2013 and 7% of our revenues in 2012.
 We are working to expand market penetration, particularly in Europe and Asia.
 Any such expansion will subject us to the possibility of new business risks, including: